This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 Origin Of Feria De Abril

-In 1848, a businessman with his wife organized an annual fair in Sevilla in April.
+In 1848, a businessman and his wife organized an annual fair in Sevilla in April.
 The authorities of the city permitted him to do so.
 Since then, Sevilla has kept hosting this fair every year.

 When Is The Feria De Abril In Sevilla?